astrocaroline/opacity-wizard/README.md

 A preview of the notebook (sans widgets!) can be seen [here](http://nbviewer.ipython.org/github/astrocaroline/opacity-wizard/blob/master/Opacity%20Wizard.ipynb).

-After installing IPython 2 and cloning this repository, run the notebook by typing
+After installing IPython 2 and cloning this repository, run the notebook by opening a terminal window, changing to the cloned directory, and typing

 _ipython notebook_